radiantlogic-v8/documentation-eoc/documentation/environments/applications/backup-and-restore/backup-restore-overview.md

 ## Next steps

 After reading this guide you should have an understanding of how to navigate the *Backups* tab and its main features.
-To begin creating an environment backup, review the documentation on [creating a backup](create-backup.md).
+To begin creating a backup, review the documentation on [creating a backup](create-backup.md).